 1. Hard and Soft Lights

 Lighting types depend on the amount and intensity of light.
 Hard lights are intense and direct.
 They induce high brightness, contrast, and shadows.
-Hard lights are focused and grab the attention toward a specific part of a picture.
-According to photographers on this site, your subject will have dark shadows, bright highlights, and sharp edges to shadows.
+Hard lights are focused and grab the attention of a specific part of a picture.
+According to photographers on-site photography-lighting.com, your subject will have dark shadows, bright highlights, and sharp edges to shadows.
 Think of it as when you take a photo of something in direct sunlight or using a strong flash.
 Some details can be missing due to the white light effect.
 It can also be tricky to deal with it while photographing people, as you may get shadows on their faces.